yumochi/CIFAR100-RNN/README.md

 # CIFAR100-ResNet

-Just a simple 8 layer CNN developed to work on CIFAR-10.
-The code is inspired by pytorch mnist tutorial, ie https://github.com/pytorch/examples/blob/master/mnist/main.py as well as work from CS598 D from UIUC, which is a
-Deep Learning course I am taking.
+Just a simple residual neural net that runs on CIFAR100.
+It showcases some simple concepts like loading pretrained network, in this case resnet 18 and how to incorporate short cuts to create resnet on pytorch.
+The code is inspired by yunjey's pytorch tutorial, specifically the use of layer blocks, see https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/02-intermediate/deep_residual_network/main.py#L76-L113 as well as work from CS598 D from UIUC, which is a Deep Learning course I am taking.

-Just a fun little project to show case some basic concepts like max pooling, batch normalization, and drop out.
+The code is divided into two parts, one is a simple residual net from scratch, ie main.py.
+The other is utiliized a pretained network, pretrained_net.py

 ## Getting Started

 To get started on the project is very easy, just

 ```
-git clone git@github.com:yumochi/CIFAR-10-CNN.git
+git clone git@github.com:yumochi/CIFAR100-ResNet.git
 ```

 ### Prerequisites